nhejazi/nhejazi/README.md

-- I currently direct the [NSH Lab](https://github.com/nshlab) (pronounced like "niche"), a (bio)statistical science research group that focuses on developing theory, methods, algorithms, and open-source software for novel causal-analytic and statistical learning techniques, often inspired directly by open questions in the biomedical and public health sciences.
+- I currently direct the [NSH Lab](https://github.com/nshlab) (pronounced like "niche"), a (bio)statistical science research group that focuses on developing theory, methods, algorithms, and open-source software tools for novel causal-analytic and statistical learning techniques, often inspired directly by open questions in the biomedical and public health sciences.
-- A while ago, I co-created and served as a core developer for the [`tlverse` project](https://github.com/tlverse), an open-source software ecosystem of R packages for Targeted Learning; the project includes an open-source [handbook](https://tlverse.org/tlverse-handbook) to guide implementation of the methods.
+- A while ago, I co-created and served as a core developer for the [`tlverse` project](https://github.com/tlverse), an open-source software ecosystem of R packages for Targeted Learning; the project includes an open-source [handbook](https://tlverse.org/tlverse-handbook) to guide implementation of the techniques.
+The `tlverse` project is part of the [ICTML Project](https://www.ictml.org/), a scalable platform for machine learning and causal inference.

 ![nima's github stats](https://github-readme-stats.vercel.app/api?username=nhejazi&show_icons=true&count_private=true&theme=radical)
 <!--